sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 - `representative_batch_size`
   Median-dominant batch size that accounts for more than 50% of requests.

+__Note__: this is just an estimation based on close server TTFTs and may not be accurate to the actual batch size value.
+So, using a dedicated environment is recommended.

 ##### Switching time

 Switching time represents the overhead incurred when loading a new model or configuration into HBM memory during inference.